hmdbbgh/MFO-Algorithm/README.rst

 .. image:: https://github.com/hmdbbgh/MFO-Algorithm/blob/dev-README/Media/Pics/Pic.1.PNG

-Pic.
-1 shows a conceptual model of transverse orientation.
+A conceptual model of transverse orientation is shown in the above pic.
 Since the moon is far away from the moth, this mechanism guarantees flying in straight line.

 The same navigation method can be done by humans.
 Suppose that the moon is in the south side of the sky and a human wants to go the east.